iZarrios/jobs-api/README.md

-# what is this repository?
+# What is this repository?
-This is a jobs API using **Express, MongoDB and NodeJS**.
+This is a jobs API using **Express, MongoDB and NodeJS** as well as other useful tools.

 ## Getting Started